johnperry-math/AoC2021/README.md

 A few things I've tried, with the results:
 * **suppressing computations that have already occurred**

-  `Correlate` performs on each axis every rotation that is a multiple of 90�.
+  `Correlate` performs on each axis every rotation that is a multiple of 90°.
-  This na�ve approach creates 64 transformations, but only 24 are distinct.
+  This naïve approach creates 64 transformations, but only 24 are distinct.
   To prevent this, I introduced the variables `Ref_Pos`, `Tried_Positions`, and `Ref_Pos_Vec`, explained slightly out of order:
   * The first is the `Position` `(1,2,3)`, which is placed into the third.